hassanarshed6-alt/GIS-Portfolio/Project02_Municipal_Zoning_Digitization_Georeferencing/README.md

 # Project 16: Municipal Zoning Digitization & Georeferencing

-A multi-city series applying the same core GIS workflow — raster georeferencing and manual vector digitization — to real municipal zoning maps across five U.S. towns, cities, and villages.
+A multi-city series applying the same core GIS workflow — raster georeferencing and manual vector digitization — to real municipal zoning maps across six U.S. towns, cities, and villages.
 Each source document arrived as a flat scanned image (PDF or JPEG) with no embedded coordinate reference system;
 each was georeferenced, digitized into a topologically clean vector layer,